GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 #### Hack Presentation Lectures (Optional)

-While not required, many of the hacks in the [What The Hack collection](/./readme.md) have a PowerPoint deck with lecture presentations included the `/Host` folder of the hack.
+While not required, many of the hacks in the [gHacks collection](/./readme.md) have a PowerPoint deck with lecture presentations included the `/Host` folder of the hack.
 These optional lecture presentations typically contain:

 - An overview of the technical scenario of the hack itself.
 - A review of workstation pre-requisites needed for the hack.